-Frances “Fanny” Herbert Woolward was born on the small prosperous Caribbean island of Nevis that functioned under a slave economy on its sugar estates.
+Frances Nelson was born Frances “Fanny” Herbert Woolward on the small prosperous Caribbean island of Nevis that functioned under a slave economy on its sugar estates.
 Her parents were members of the colonial elite: Her mother, Mary Herbert, died while she was a child, and, her father, William Woolward, died of tetanus in February 1779.

 Soon after his death, she married a doctor, 31-year-old Josiah Nisbet on 28 June 1779.
 Despite Nisbet having political connections on the island, they moved to England, and, soon after, he died “deranged” on 5 October 1781.
 He left nothing to provide for her or their 17-month-old child, a boy named Josiah after his father.
 Fortunately, Fanny had friends from Nevis in England and according to twenty-first century historian John Sugden: